markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 ![inline heading](./assets/step-4/300-inline-heading.png)

-> **Legacy Lem:** In the early days of HTML, developers would center content with the `<center>` tag.
-While this tag still works in modern browsers, it is being officially phased out and shouldn't be used anymore.
+> **Legacy Lem:** In the early days of HTML, developers would center content with the `<center>` element.
+While this element still works in modern browsers, it is being officially phased out and shouldn't be used anymore.

 Now let's clean up that paragraph of text a little bit: